 Our relentless focus on patient needs will create long-term shareholder value and establish Mediclinic International as a leader in the global healthcare industry.

 Mediclinic has a strong financial profile, underpinned by an extensive property portfolio.
 The Group has good access to capital and invests for growth, generating positive cash flow and a track record of good returns on its capital investments.

-The Group employs over 32 800 permanent staff across its three platforms.
-During the year, the Group invested 3.6% of Mediclinic Southern Africa’s payroll, 5.0% of Hirslanden’s payroll and 0.3% of Mediclinic Middle East’s payroll in training across all platforms, including extensive formal nurse training in Southern Africa.
+The Group employs over 32 600 employees across its three platforms.
+During the year, the Group invested 3.2% of Mediclinic Southern Africa’s payroll, 4.8% of Hirslanden’s payroll, and 0.1% of Mediclinic Middle East’s payroll in training across all platforms, including extensive formal nurse training in Southern Africa.

 Mediclinic has an experienced Board and management team with deep industry knowledge.
 The continued growth of Mediclinic is testament to the strong management team and their ability to execute the Group’s strategy.
-The expertise of our clinical staff is a critical element of our business, allowing us to provide quality healthcare services.
+The expertise of the Group’s clinical staff is a critical element of its business, allowing it to provide quality healthcare services².